PaulJerimy/SecCertRoadmap/README.md

 # Security Certification Roadmap
-Interactive HTML/CSS version of the Security Certification Roadmap found at https://pauljerimy.com/security-certification-roadmap/
+An interactive HTML/CSS version of the Security Certification Roadmap found at https://pauljerimy.com/security-certification-roadmap/

 This version will utilize Javascript, React, and PostgresDB in order to build additional features.
 The HTML and CSS will be re-written.
 XML may be used.

 If you have resources, tutorials, or a desire to accomplish the planned features below, please let me know.

 Email:    paul@pauljerimy.com

 Twitter:  https://twitter.com/PaulJerimy

 LinkedIn: https://www.linkedin.com/in/paul-j-morgan/

 ## Current Progress